atomhand/MagicExplodesFork/readme.md

+A fork of the Magic Explodes mod for Dominions 6

 Changes
 * Reduce gem/slave cost of non-unique path-boosting items by 20%.
 * Removed gem costs from most non-unique items that still have them, with the following exceptions: